Marriage Story (soundtrack): Composition

 Newman used a 40-piece chamber orchestra that featured a wide range of instruments, including, two flutes, two oboes, two clarinets, two bassoons, three horns, a trumpet, a trombone, two percussions, 12 violins, four violas, four cellos, a bass, and a harp.
 The score was recorded at the Newman Scoring Stage during mid-2019, and was inspired by his uncle Alfred Newman's works from the 1950s and 1960s, devoid of modern classification.
 The cues featured dialogues from the characters, Nicole and Charlie.
-While scoring, Newman said in his interview to Variety, stating "I don’t care so much if people don’t notice the score and it really works.
-This one works, and they’re noticing it.
-It’s all right with me if it just helps the picture like those ‘Toy Story’ pictures and the score is not mentioned.
-It’s not supposed to stick out.
-Yet in this one, I’m sticking out all over the place."
+While scoring, Newman said in his interview to Variety, stating "I don't care so much if people don't notice the score and it really works.
+This one works, and they're noticing it.
+It's all right with me if it just helps the picture like those 'Toy Story' pictures and the score is not mentioned.
+It's not supposed to stick out.
+Yet in this one, I'm sticking out all over the place."

 Critical reception

 James Southall of Movie Wave called it as a "beautiful, touching score for a film which frankly anybody who fancies a career as a film composer for something other than crash-bang movies would be very well advised to sit and study".
-Jonathan Broxton wrote "It’s rare in 2019 that a composer is asked to channel the spirit of New Wave-era Georges Delerue, and even rarer when a composer does it with this much taste and dexterity.
+Jonathan Broxton of Movie Music UK wrote "It's rare in 2019 that a composer is asked to channel the spirit of New Wave-era Georges Delerue, and even rarer when a composer does it with this much taste and dexterity.
 The themes are lovely, the arrangements are sublime, and at just a touch under 30 minutes in length is a perfect accompaniment to a petit déjeuner of café au lait, pain au chocolat, and maybe a Gauloises or two."
 Rosie Pentreath of Classic FM wrote "The score features sparsely accompanied melodies with lyric tunes, passed between different instruments of the orchestra.
 The tunes are light and airy one minute, flecked with gloomy uncertainty the next – the perfect auditory metaphor for the trials of an unsuitable marriage, and uncertainty of going through divorce."

 Aparna Narain of The Hindu wrote "The poignant soundtrack by Randy Newman (also nominated for a Golden Globe) proves to be the perfect accompaniment to the story".
-Terri White of Empire said "the lightly sombre notes of Randy Newman’s chamber orchestra score — beautifully and delicately sketches the tone of the entire film".
-Mark Kermode of The Guardian said "Randy Newman’s contrapuntally romantic score ensures that our heartstrings are pulled in several directions at once".
+Terri White of Empire said "the lightly sombre notes of Randy Newman's chamber orchestra score — beautifully and delicately sketches the tone of the entire film".
+Mark Kermode of The Guardian said "Randy Newman's contrapuntally romantic score ensures that our heartstrings are pulled in several directions at once".